MiniFate/MiniFate/chapters/character_creation.md

 # Character Creation

-Character creation goes hand-in-hand with the world building done during [Game Creation][].
+Character creation goes hand-in-hand with the world building done during Game Creation.
 It should be done collaboratively, and so it is often best to set aside the first session in order to design the world and the characters as a group.